-- Possession of and ability to maintain a Colorado Class "A" CDL Driver's License with air brake, Haz-Mat, and tanker endorsements without "K" -intrastate only or "NTT" -no/Trctr/Trlr restriction(s).
+- Possession of, and ability to maintain a Colorado Class "A" CDL Driver's License with air brake, "X" -Haz-Mat/tanker endorsements without "K" -intrastate only or "NTT" -no/Trctr/Trlr restriction(s).

-- Possession of and ability to maintain a DOT Medical Certificate.
+- Possession and ability to maintain a DOT Medical Certificate.

 - Ability to obtain a Colorado Flaggers Certification with in six months of employment.

-- Ability to operate heavy equipment and a motor vehicle.
+- Must be able to operate heavy equipment and a motor vehicle.